JeongTaehwan/JeongTaehwan/README.md

-### 🙉Junior Front-End Developer && Junior Web Designer🙉
+### 🙉Junior Front-End Developer && Junior UIUX Designer🙉

 <!--
 **JeongTaehwan/Jeon.gTaehwan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.